How to Drastically Improve Your Website’s UX

 When you watch a movie you expect it to take you on a journey; one filled with laughter, emotion, gratitude, or even inspiration.
 One of the main goals for movie producers is to get viewers to enjoy what they see and watch it until the end.
 When you think about it, this bears a striking resemblance to what you do when you create your own website.
 You want to provide a memorable and easy experience.

 A good website is measured by a few important elements, one of them being the length of each visit.
 The longer they stay, the more they will learn about your business and engage with what you offer.
-That brings us to our main topic; UX.
-UX stands for User Experience, which means that in order to have a successful website you must ensure it’s accessible, usable, efficient and easy on the eyes.
-All of these elements together will help you create a joyful journey for your visitors and maintain an exceptional UX.
-There are few methods that will help you master the art behind building websites that generate great engagement and user experience, and we’ve broken down the most important ones:
+That brings us to our main topic; UX design.
+UX stands for user experience, which means that in order to have a successful website you must ensure it’s accessible, usable, efficient and easy on the eyes.
+All of these elements together will help you create a joyful journey for your visitors and maintain an exceptional UX design for your website.
+There are a few methods and bits of UX design examples that will help you master the art behind building websites that generate great engagement and user experience, and we’ve broken down the most important ones:

-Research and identify who your target audience is, and keep them in mind when creating every aspect of your website in order to meet their needs.
+Research and identify who your user's persona is, and keep them in mind when creating every aspect of your website in order to meet their needs.
 This also means that you should listen to your users and change the structure of your site according to their feedback.

 Researchers have identified that today, online users only have an 8-second attention span.
-That means you’ve got to lure them in quickly!
+That means you’ve got to lure them in quickly with an excellent user interface, UX content strategy and microcopy.
 Your homepage should only include the most important details, like what your biz is all about.
 Since you’ll have a ton of great content to share, it’s best to link to inner pages or add anchors leading to different points on your page, where more information can be found.

 The flesh of your website is built on the framework you create.
 You need to establish structure and provide the necessary points a user needs.
+One of the best ways to do this is by working with wireframes.
 Create a flow that makes sense, is easy to follow and approachable to your target audience.

 “A picture is worth a thousand words.”
 Who knew that this phrase from the early 20th century would be so relevant to our online world?
 One photo can help you keep your visitors interested and focused.
 Catch their eyes with a high-quality image that will lead them to useful information in just a click.